PlasmaPy/hack.plasmapy.org/pages/2021/install.md

 `git` provides a great download page, <https://git-scm.com/downloads>, that outlines these methods, or provides a direct download when applicable.

+We also recommend that you [create a free GitHub account](https://github.com/join) in order to follow along with many of the tutorials.

 ## Python

 ### Installation with Anaconda Navigator (recommended)